 Gradually increase the amount of time you walk for.
 If you’re feeling adventurous, go to your local gym and ask the manager to point you in the direction of an appropriate routine for your athletic level.

 Find your ying and ying

 I know, it’s supposed to be ying and yang.
 Bear with me.
 I’m not a zen expert, but my understanding is that one is good and the other is not and that’s what creates balance in the universe.
 Or I could be way off.
 But for the sake of my argument, let’s pretend I’m totally smart and know what I’m talking about.

-And what I am talking about here is yoga and mediation.
-You don’t have to have crazy good physical abilities to practice yoga, and you don’t need six hours a day to mediate.
+And what I am talking about here is yoga and meditation.
+You don’t have to have crazy good physical abilities to practice yoga, and you don’t need six hours a day to meditate.
 Be creative.
 There are many tutorials online available for all levels

 In both yoga and meditation.

-The idea in both exercise is to focus on nothing but the present moment.
-Your mind needs to rest sometimes, and to do that, you need to stop thinking about what upsets you or what affects you.
+The idea in both exercises is to focus on nothing but the present moment.
+Your mind needs to rest sometimes and to do that, you need to stop thinking about what upsets you or what affects you.
 By practicing mindfulness, you can find a great ally in keeping your thoughts from dragging you down.